eyeonus/Trade-Dangerous/README.txt

 .
 Convert "run" command because - that's kind of the point, .
 Document the command API in TEMPLATE.py

-v5.0.1 Nov 4/2014
-. (kfsone) Issue #49 Errors in Ambiguity Error
-. (kfsone) Issue #51 L and ? items weren't honoring qty limits . (kfsone) Issue #50 Interaction between -0 and demand for a sold item .
-(Smacker65) Beta 3 Systems with markets

-v5.0.0 Oct 31/2014
-. (kfsone) Initial Beta 3 changes
- - Improved the "corrections" system which facilitates changing names between versions, you can now "correct" System, Station, Category and Item names;
- - Renamed "Drugs" to "Legal Drugs", guess we need to add "Illegal Drugs"
- - Renamed some obvious items (Hel-Static Furnaces -> Microbial Furnaces),
- - Added some items that looked new (but could be renames),
- - Renamed Hopkins Hangar -> Cori Terminal

-v4.7.0 Oct 26/2014
-. (kfsone) Added "buy" sub-command for looking up sales of an item

-v4.6.3 Oct 26/2014
-. (kfsone) Fixed distance-related breakage in 4.6.2
-. (kfsone) Improved error feedback while processing .prices file

-v4.6.2 Oct 25/2014
-. (kfsone) Added support for self-correcting star/station name changes, . (kfsone) Added name corrections for maddavo's current TradeDangerous.prices, . (kfsone) Assorted minor API changes,
-. (kfsone) Minor startup optimization pass

-v4.6.1 Oct 25/2014
-. (kfsone) Added "--supply" (-S) which shows supply (demand and stock) fields when editing, . (kfsone) Added "--timestamps" (-T) which shows timestamp field when editing, . (kfsone) Added "--force-na" (-0) which replaces 'unk' values with 'n/a' (use with care), . (kfsone) Deprecated "--all" and "--zero",
-. (kfsone) Minor fixes to new .prices format

-v4.6.0 Oct 24/2014
-. (kfsone) New extended .prices format:
-  <item name> <sell> <buy> <demand> <stock> [<time>]
-  Demand/stock can be:
-   unk     :-  "unknown" - treat as though always available n/a     :-  "not available" - ignore in trade calcs 0       :-  alias for "n/a"
-  or the number of units followed by L, M or H, e.g.
-   10L     :- 10 units at Low
-   500M    :- 500 units at Medium
-   9000H   :- 9000 units at High
-  Note that the time has moved to the end of the line.
-  When updating data, you can either remove the time and have it default to 'now' or you can explicitly write the word now.
-. (smacker65) Couple of station name corrections
-. (kfsone) Better feedback when price data could not be found . (kfsone) .prices wiki page
-. (smacker65) More star data and corrections
-. (gazelle) Fix for "--zero" and, e.g., "-1L0"

-v4.5.1 Oct 20/2014
-. (kfsone) Added --dir (-C) command line for specifying which directory you want trade.py to look in for it's files.
-. (kfsone) trade.py will now default to trying to look for files relative to where the "trade.py" script was called from.
-So if you run "c:\tradedangerous\trade.py" it will look for the data directory as "c:\tradedangerous\data\" (Issue #39)

-v4.5.0 Oct 20/2014
-.
-(Smacker65/Community) Smacker brings the star database up to 567 systems.

-v4.4.0 Oct 19/2014
-.
-(Gazelle/Community) Merged Gazelle's update with community sources Star/Station
-  data.
-Thanks to Gazelle, Smacker, RedWizzard, Haringer, Wolverine.
-  It's only data but it's a big update and a lot of work went into it :)

 (See end of file for older changes)